Note: Certain options here, if improperly configured, may cause PresenTense Time Server to

 Serve Local Time (SNTP only)

-time sent, including adjustment for DST Daylight Saving (Summer Time).
-Not all devices are capable of doing this so under some
+standard time sent, including adjustment for DST Daylight Saving (Summer Time).
+Not all devices are capable of doing this so under

-circumstances, you may want to serve local time, which is set by the locale in Windows.
-A good example of when this may be necessary
+some circumstances, you may want to serve local time, which is set by the locale in Windows.
+A good example of when this may be

-is for devices which do not have the updated DST changeover times for 2007 and beyond.
-If you can set the offset in the device, set it
+necessary is for devices which do not have the updated DST changeover times for 2007 and beyond.
+If you can set the offset in the

-to 0 and serve local time via this option.
-When you activate this option, the SNTP engine will automatically be chosen.
+device, set it to 0 and serve local time via this option.
+When you activate this option, the SNTP engine will automatically be

 Local Clock Stratum (NTP)

-lower stratum than it is.
-The reason you may want to do this is that many devices will not accept a stratum higher than 6 as a time
+be a lower stratum than it is.
+The reason you may want to do this is that many devices will not accept a stratum higher than 6 as a

 Raise Service Priority

 The Priority Boost setting allows you to increase the real-time priority of PresenTense Time Server in the context of the Microsoft

 Windows operating system.
 Tasks with a higher priority receive a greater share of CPU attention.
 If your system runs many CPU